Uccle

 Uccle (French, /fr/) or Ukkel (Dutch, /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the southern part of the region, it is bordered by the City of Brussels, Forest, Ixelles, and Watermael-Boitsfort, as well as the Flemish municipalities of Drogenbos, Linkebeek and Sint-Genesius-Rode.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 As of 1 January 2022, the municipality had a population of 85,099 inhabitants.
 The total area is 22.87 km2, which gives a population density of 3720 PD/km2, half the average of Brussels.
 It is generally considered an affluent area of the region, and is particularly noted for its community of French immigrants.

 History

 Origins and medieval times

 According to legend, Uccle's Church of St. Peter was dedicated by Pope Leo III in the year 803, with Charlemagne and Gerbald, Bishop of Liège, attending the ceremony.
 During the following centuries, several noble families built their manors and took residency there.
 The first mention of the name Woluesdal, now evolved into Wolvendael, dates from 1209.
 In 1467, Isabella of Portugal, wife of Philip the Good, Duke of Burgundy, founded a Franciscan convent on Uccle's territory.
 Later, Uccle became the judiciary capital of the area including Brussels.
 Throughout the early stages of its history, however, the village of Uccle always had a predominantly rural character and lived mostly from the products of forestry and agriculture.